 - Turkey wants US envoy in ‘anti-Daesh’ alliance out

 - US blasts Erdogan guards’ attack on DC protesters

 Turkey has stepped up its attacks against PKK positions in northern Iraq and Kurdish People’s Protection Units (YPG) outposts in Syria over the past few weeks.

-Posted by Press TV on May 19, 2017, With 434 Reads Filed under Of Interest.
+Posted by Press TV on May 19, 2017, With 443 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.